michalhercik/RecSIS/docs/dev-guide.md

 Even though we aim to use as little technologies as possible, some are necessary to deliver the envisioned UX.
 Especially since search is a core feature of RecSIS.
-After some experiments with PostgreSQL full text search capabilities We decided to use [Meilisearch](https://www.meilisearch.com/) because it is easy to set as opposed to for example [Apache Solr](https://solr.apache.org/), but still provides necessary features (e.g.: typo tolerance) as opposed to PostgreSQL.
+After some experiments with PostgreSQL full text search capabilities we decided to use [Meilisearch](https://www.meilisearch.com/) because it is easy to set as opposed to, for example [Apache Solr](https://solr.apache.org/), but still provides necessary features (e.g. typo tolerance) as opposed to PostgreSQL.
 Meilisearch wasn't the only possibility.
 [Typesense](https://typesense.org/) was another candidate but we decided to go with younger Meilisearch because it looked more shiny.